10maurycy10/DarrowsDoc/api.md

 Packets are exchanged as js objects sent with websockets messages.

+Packets can be combined, with the exception of packets with a ``type`` property, witch can only be combined with packets without a ``type`` property.

 ## Initialization

 Client sends join packet, server responds with init packet.